iburzynski/jambhala/README.md

     This will take some time to complete.

   * You can now start VS Code and use the `File > Open Folder...` menu option to load the starter kit.
+  * You will be prompted to install some recommended extensions if you don't have them already: `haskell`, `direnv` and `Nix IDE`.

 # Usage